AI Business TransformationBusiness Ops

 How many imperatives should be in the first wave?

-Typically 2-3 for a Fortune 500 organization's first wave.
+Typically 2-3 for an enterprise’s first wave.
 Fewer than two does not create enough organizational learning to accelerate subsequent waves.
-More than four typically exceeds the organization's capacity for Level 3 workflow redesign, particularly in the first wave when the playbooks and patterns have not yet been established.
-The CAIO's assessment of organizational readiness and the CEO's judgment about how much change the organization can absorb should set the number.
+More than four typically exceeds the organization’s capacity for Level 3 workflow redesign, particularly in the first wave when the playbooks and patterns have not yet been established.
+The CAIO’s assessment of organizational readiness and the CEO’s judgment about how much change the organization can absorb should set the number.

 What if our most strategically important imperative has poor data readiness?